 Focus and Self-Discipline

 Music activities encourage focus and self-discipline.
-In a music program, children are taught valuable skills that will help them in other areas.
-For example, daily practice is very important when learning musical instruments.
+In their music lessons, children are taught valuable skills that will help them in other areas.
+For example, daily practice for these lessons is very important when learning musical instruments.
 As students begin a practice routine, they learn how to structure their time.
 This helps kids and teens prioritize their responsibilities.

 In the smartphone era, when attention spans are becoming shorter and shorter, music helps children concentrate.
 It encourages them to “unplug” and stay focused on a single activity.
 This valuable skill transfers over to studying as well as other hobbies and sports.